 Limitations

-• No external calendar sync — no Google Calendar, Outlook, or ICS integration.
-If your team relies on syncing Jira events to Google Calendar, this is a significant gap.
+• No external calendar sync — no Google Calendar, Outlook, or ICS integration at this time.

 Views & Calendar Types